bohdanuhryn/android_sar_experimental_framework/docs/scripts/bash-scripts-specification.md

 - All functions accept named parameters (`-x | --long-name value`) unless they take a single obvious positional arg.
 - ADB device targeting is controlled by a single exported variable `ADB_SERIAL`.
 When set, every `adb` invocation in every script uses `adb -s "$ADB_SERIAL"`.
 When unset, `adb` uses the only connected device (or errors if multiple are connected).
 - Functions write nothing to stdout except via `log_*` helpers.
 Data written to files uses `>>` (append), never `>`.
-- Every function returns a non-zero exit code on error and logs the reason via `error_log`.
+- Every function returns a non-zero exit code on error and logs the reason via `log_error`.

 ---